eirinidonti/ECE-NTUA/Digital Communications II 2023-2024/README.md

 - _BCH Code_: Code creation for the appropriate circular code BCH (15,k) including three correctable errors with emulation of BCH encoding and decoding processes.

--_Reed-Solomon Codification_: Application of Reed-Solomon decoder based on Euclid's GCD calculation algorithm/autoregression technique and includes Reed-Solomon encoder in the ATSC digital television broadcast system.
+- _Reed-Solomon Codification_: Application of Reed-Solomon decoder based on Euclid's GCD calculation algorithm/autoregression technique and includes Reed-Solomon encoder in the ATSC digital television broadcast system.

 ### Authors
 ---